Shajed1/Newproject.1/README.md

 # Newproject.1
 this is my first git reposatory <br>
 and today i am starting coding <br>
-and this is second day
+and this is second day.and startedgit add.